ART. IIntroduction and Identity of the Data Controller

 Narion shall ensure through appropriate data processing agreements that all Processors: (a) process personal data only on Narion's documented instructions; (b) implement appropriate technical and organisational security measures; (c) do not engage sub-processors without Narion's prior written authorisation; (d) cooperate with Narion in fulfilling Data Principal rights obligations; and (e) delete or return personal data at the end of the engagement.

-Narion may disclose personal data to governmental authorities, law enforcement, regulatory bodies, or courts where legally required, including compliance with applicable laws, response to a valid court order or subpoena, response to a lawful request by a regulatory authority, or protection of the rights, property, or safety of Narion, its Users, or the public.
+Narion may disclose personal data to governmental authorities, law enforcement, regulatory bodies, or courts where legally required.
 To the extent permitted by law, Narion will endeavor to notify affected Users of any such disclosure request before complying.
 Narion will disclose the minimum amount of personal data strictly necessary to fulfill the legal obligation.

 In the event of a transfer of Narion's business, trade name, or assets to a successor, personal data may form part of the transferred assets.
-Narion shall provide Users with advance notice of any such transfer, ensure the transferee is bound by equivalent data protection obligations, and, where required by applicable law, seek Users' consent prior to transfer.
-Users who object may request deletion of their personal data before the transfer takes effect.
+Narion shall provide Users with advance notice, ensure the transferee is bound by equivalent data protection obligations, and, where required by applicable law, seek Users' consent prior to transfer.

-Narion may share genuinely anonymized and aggregated data with third parties for academic research, industry analysis, or platform capability demonstration purposes, provided that such sharing cannot reasonably be used to re-identify any individual User, whether alone or in combination with other available data.
+Narion may share genuinely anonymized and aggregated data with third parties for academic research, industry analysis, or platform capability demonstration purposes, provided that such sharing cannot reasonably be used to re-identify any individual User.

 Narion operates from India and processes personal data primarily within India.
 However, the nature of the Platform's global infrastructure and service providers may require that personal data be transferred to, stored in, or accessed from jurisdictions outside India.
 Such transfers may arise where cloud infrastructure is hosted in overseas data centres, third-party service providers operate processing facilities outside India, or Users access the Platform from jurisdictions outside India.